fgoujeon/maki/README.md

     /*
     An action class is required to implement the execute() function described below.
-    Also, just like state classes, action classes must be either constructible with a reference to the context or default-constructible.
+    Also, just like state classes, action classes must be constructible with one of the following expressions:
+        auto action = action_type{machine, context};
+        auto action = action_type{context};
+        auto action = action_type{};
     */
     struct turn_light_off
     {
         /*
         Whenever a state machine executes an action, it calls the execute() function of that action.
-It tries to do so using the following statements, in that order, until it finds a valid one: action.execute(event);
+        One of these expressions must be valid: action.execute(event);
             action.execute();
-        If no valid statement is found, a build error occurs.
         */
         void execute()
         {